 In his remarks about facial recognition technology earlier, the Minister for Policing rightly spoke about the need to take the public with us.
 Does the Secretary of State recognise that the imposition of Big Brother-style surveillance and fining people for covering their face with their coat is no way to secure the public’s trust?
 Will the Government halt the use of live facial recognition technology in policing until there has been a proper public debate, Parliament has considered a framework and there are civil liberties safeguards?

 I am sure the hon.
 Lady will agree that it is absolutely right that the police, and those involved in law enforcement more generally, take advantage of changes in technology.
-Facial recognition is one of the technologies that is advancing and it is right that we test it properly.
+Facial recognition is one of the technologies that are advancing and it is right that we test it properly.
 Police forces are piloting its use.
 The whole point of a pilot is to look at the results and then determine whether it makes sense to take the pilot forward.
 That may well include the need for proper guidance and perhaps even legislation.

 I am very much aware of that.
 Forced marriage is of course a terrible form of abuse.
 The Government have introduced a range of measures to tackle the crime, including the creation of a specific forced marriage offence and the criminalisation of the breach of a forced marriage protection order.
 My hon.
 Friend raised the important issue of under-18 marriages.
 It is right that we consider our position, which is under review.